This post has been updated on April 21, 2021.

 In this video, Matt Cutts from Google speaks at WordCamp San Francisco 2009.
 The video is 46 minutes and 24 seconds and would make a great transcription.
 You could transcribe this video and/or upload your own videos and provide a transcription for visitors.
 The more valuable content you provide to your readers the better.

-2. Interview the CEO, CFO, President, etc. of your company and post the interview.
+2. Interview the CEO, CFO, or other executives in your company and post the interview.

 Click here for an interview Jack Welch, former chairman and CEO of General Electric between 1981 and 2001.
 Obviously, Mr. Welch is not the CEO of your company, but this example gives you a good idea of how to present an interview on your small business blog.
 In the interview, Mr. Welch speaks about speed, simplicity and self-confidence.
 He discusses what makes a good manager and effective organization among other important aspects of business.